websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/sharepoint-integration/creating-sharepoint-repositories-in-documents-and-media.md

 # Creating SharePoint Repositories in Documents and Media

-Once you've added a [SharePoint OAuth2 configuration], you can use it to create repositories in Documents and Media that are mounted to SharePoint libraries.
+Once you've added a [SharePoint OAuth2 configuration](./enabling-liferays-rest-connector-to-sharepoint.md#adding-a-sharepoint-oauth2-configuration), you can use it to create repositories in Documents and Media that are mounted to SharePoint libraries.

 Follow these steps: